scala-js/scala-js-website/doc/tutorial/basic/index.md

 jsEnv := new org.scalajs.jsenv.jsdomnodejs.JSDOMNodeJSEnv()
 {% endhighlight %}

 This will use the [`jsdom`](https://github.com/jsdom/jsdom) library to simulate a DOM in Node.js.
-Note that you need to install it separately using
+You need to install it separately.
+Best is to install this locally for this project.
+Therefore, initialise a `package.json` using the default values:

+    $ npm init -y

+Then you can install jsdom:

     $ npm install jsdom